Sufficientness postulates for measure-valued P\'{o}lya urn sequences: Proofs

-We proceed by showing that, for different specifications of $R$, equations \eqref{proof:identity2} and \eqref{proof:equation:constants} together imply the prescribed form of the coefficients $a_n$ and, in particular, that $c^*=0$.
-To that end, let us consider for each $x\in\mathbb{X}$ the decomposition
+\textit{Step 2.} We proceed by showing that, for different specifications of $R$, equations \eqref{proof:identity2} and \eqref{proof:equation:constants} together imply the prescribed form of the coefficients $a_n$ and, in particular, that $c^*=0$.
+To that end, let us consider for each $x\in\mathbb{X}$ the Lebesgue decomposition of the reinforcement kernel